Beef Panang Curry Recipe — Making a Traditional Thai Phanaeng Nua

 Regarding the use of peanuts, Chef Kittichai said “I never puts peanuts in my Phanaeng curry as it is then like a version of a satay sauce because it is so thick.
 Some recipes call for peanuts, but I prefer to not use peanuts.”

 The chef also advised that he doesn’t use nutmeg (a personal choice) and that most curry pastes (including Phanaeng) do contain shrimp paste.

 I also asked him about the characteristics of a traditional Phanaeng curry, which he agreed is a ‘dry’ curry and one of the sweetest curries in Thai cooking.
-I suspect it’s that last point – that lack of serious heat – that makes the Panang Curry so appealing to Westerners.
+I suspect it’s that last point — that lack of serious heat — that makes this sort of beef Panang curry recipe so appealing to Westerners.